cavalopazzo/shieldXL-PiSugar3-Plus-Case/README.md

 ![Screenshot 2023-11-05 114952](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/cbc7b717-9284-434e-81bb-79ac9534055a)
 ![Screenshot 2023-11-05 114926](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/a8a67907-d201-43f7-a2c1-8d8129455593)

-Now for the first tricky part - insert the power switch into the case and while holding the case upright to keep the power switch in place, insert the combo into the case angled as shown with the USB and ethernet ports sticking out.
+Now for the first tricky part - insert the power button into the case and while holding the case upright to keep the power button in place, insert the combo into the case angled as shown with the USB and ethernet ports sticking out.
 ![Screenshot 2023-11-05 114849](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/b14e19d3-6bcd-464f-9bf3-1583e1247ad1)

-Next tricky part - bend/pull the power switch side of the case out while pushing down on the pi/pisugar to get the pi's 3.5mm connector into place without jostling things enough to dislodge the power switch.
+Next tricky part - bend/pull the power button side of the case out while pushing down on the pi/pisugar to get the pi's 3.5mm connector into place without jostling things enough to dislodge the power button.
 Make sure the battery wires aren't between the case and the standoff.
 ![Screenshot 2023-11-05 114834](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/fee524b5-631a-423c-add0-0a8280af8b58)

-Install a couple of the 6mm mounting screws and check that the power switch is seated well and functions.
+Install a couple of the 6mm mounting screws and check that the power button is seated well and functions.
 ![Screenshot 2023-11-05 114815](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/f3dae8ba-8024-47b1-924d-b21f75280e50)
 ![Screenshot 2023-11-05 114802](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/bc514fee-d1a0-41f8-bb67-5da6612e5e4f)